 AAA: 14 0 14

 The central post office (Jindřišská 14 near the Museum metro stop, on the C line) is open from 2 a.m. to 12 a.m., seven days a week.
 The post office nearest the hotel is right around the corner, on Podolská 21 (open from 8a.m. to 6p.m. on weekdays only).
 From the dorm, it would be easiest to take one stop on the metro to Pankrác, where the post office (on Na strži 42) is open until 8pm on weekdays and 1pm on Satuday’s.
 Orange mailboxes on the streets are for stamped post, which is collected several times a day.
 International postage to countries both inside and outside the EU is 25,00 CZK for letters up to 50g.

 Copying and Printing

-You may print at the hotel for 3CZK a page.
+You may do smaller-scale print-jobs at the hotel for 3CZK a page.
 The most convenient copy place for larger copying is Copy General, on the I.P.
 Pavlova metro stop (Londýnská 57) for 2,50CZK under 100 pages and 2,20 above 100 pages.
-One the TAs will be in charge of printing for classes and conferences (more at Orientation.)
+The PSP staff will be in charge of printing for classes and conferences (more at Orientation.)

 Medical and Dental